 A Counter Fraud and Corruption policy and a Whistleblowing policy are in place should any individual wish to make a confidential disclosure.
 These policies have been reviewed and updated during the year.
+There have been no cases of fraud or uses of the whistleblowing procedure in the year.
 The Authority also participates in the National Fraud Initiative.